-As for Gigantamax forms, it’s even more one-sided.
-Thankfully unlike Mega Evolution we have already at least three Gigantamax forms for generation eight Pokémon.
-Kanto however already has Charizard, Pikachu, Eevee, Butterfree, and Meowth – that’s 5 to 3 in favour of Kanto against the rest of the world.
-Charizard and Butterfree also resemble Godzilla and Mothra respectively, despite Tyranitar being a far more Godzilla-like Pokémon, and there being several moth Pokémon (e.g. Mothim and Volcarona) who would better fit the Mothra comparison than a butterfly Pokémon.
+We can nitpick further as well.
+Charizard and Butterfree resemble Godzilla and Mothra respectively, despite Tyranitar being a far more Godzilla-like Pokémon, and there being several moth Pokémon (e.g. Mothim, Volcarona, and the brand-new Frosmoth) who would better fit the Mothra comparison than a butterfly Pokémon.

-It’s quite possible that close to half of all Galarian and Alolan forms, with Mega Evolutions and Gigantamax forms, will be made up by Kanto Pokémon.
-When Kanto Pokémon by dex numbers will make up less than 18% of the National Dex, it’s a very skewed representation.
+It turns out that close to half (47%) of all alternate forms and evolutions, encompassing Alolan Forms, Mega Evolutions, Galarian Forms/Evolutions, and Gigantamax forms, are made up by Kanto Pokémon.
+When Kanto Pokémon by Pokédex numbers will make up less than 18% of the National Dex, it’s a very skewed representation.

-It is coming up to be Johto’s 20th anniversary as well.
+Johto’s 20th anniversary has occurred this year as well.
 While the heavily influence of Kanto on the Alola games can be chalked up to it being released as a celebration of the 20th anniversary of Pokémon, we’re seeing zero sign of this repeating with some love for the second generation Pokémon in this year’s games.

 It come down to a lot of marketability and popularity.
 Charizard came in as the most popular Pokémon in an IGN poll some years back, and earlier this year it won again in a poll conducted on Reddit.
-If you ever wonder why it has two Mega Evolutions, and as it stands, the only Kanto Starter to have a Gigantamax form, and be showcased as the choice Pokémon of Champion Leon, and even have a bridge named after it in the region of Unova due to its ‘beauty and elegance’, then look no further than those results.
+If you ever wonder why it has two Mega Evolutions, is the only Kanto Starter to have a Gigantamax form, is showcased as the choice Pokémon of Champion Leon, and even has a bridge named after it in the region of Unova due to its ‘beauty and elegance’, then look no further than those results.
 It’s a similar tale with other Kanto Pokémon.
 Pikachu remains the top mascot, and Eevee is enjoying a lot of the spotlight lately too.

 Evidence of this can be seen outside of the games too.
 The three most seen or focused-on Pokémon in the Detective Pikachu movie, Pikachu, Psyduck, and Mewtwo, all hail from Kanto.
 Mr. Mime, Charizard, Bulbasaur, Cubone, Ditto and Gyarados also had a decent amount of screentime; while so too did e.g. Aipom or Torterra, the weight has been with Kanto.
 They are generally the most recognisable sets of Pokémon, so when appealing to a more casual consumer, they’re the go-to choice.

 And Kanto sells.
 LGPE has had very convincing sales numbers of over 11 million since they released under a year ago, and for a fairly new platform in the Nintendo Switch as well.
 They’ve outsold the Pokémon Omega Ruby and Alpha Sapphire in their first year to boot.
 For games that were rather stripped down (no Hold Items or Abilities, no Sevii Islands, little in the way of post-game content), they’ve shown that there’s more than enough customers for generation one.
 That’s no bad thing in itself, but it does appear to come at the cost of less noteworthy Pokémon from other generations, outside of a few popular exceptions (e.g. Lucario), to get ignored time and time again.
+Meanwhile, other fan favourites such as Garchomp were removed from the game entirely.
 As long as Kanto continues to sell, it may just have to be a fact that we’ll have to get used to – Kanto is here to stay.